QuentinRa/blog.quentinra.dev/info/ocaml/basic/variables.md

 **A lot of initializations at once**

-Using ``and`` keyword, you can create a bunch of variable in one statement.
+Using the ``and`` keyword, you can create a bunch of variables in one expression.

 ```ocaml
 let x = 5 and y = 6;;